 Bleacher Report CEO Dave Finocchio has some advice for Facebook.

 Speaking at the 2017 GeekWire Sports Tech Summit the co-founder of what has become the second largest sports website in the United States said social media can be a struggle for publishers big and small.
-He noted that Facebook pushed publishers to use its platform as a way to spread content far and wide, but over the years it became harder to get stories linke back to a website promoted.
+He noted that Facebook pushed publishers to use its platform as a way to spread content far and wide, but over the years it became harder to get stories linked back to a website.

 “I think the days of being able to drive massive referral traffic back to your website are coming to an end,” Finocchio said.
 “They’re coming to end because Facebook decided it’s best for them for you to stay on Facebook as much as possible.”

 Bleacher Report has amassed 7.1 million Facebook followers, 4.3 million Twitter followers and 4.8 million followers on Instagram.
 Part of its social success comes from its audience sharing content constantly.
 That allows the company to team up with brands and advertisers to distribute ads across social platforms in a way that might be more engaging than just advertising on Facebook or Google.
 Finocchio said it’s pretty easy for users to just scroll past these ads.